rackerlabs/technical-blog/_posts/2020-04-17-Azure-Webapp-Private-Endpoint.md

 bio: "Jimmy Rudley is an Azure Architect at Rackspace and an active member of the Azure community.
 He focuses on solving large and complex architecture and automation problems within Azure."
 categories:
     - Azure
-    - SQL Server
-metaTitle: "Azure SQL virtual machine resource provider"
+metaTitle: "Utilizing Azure Private Endpoints with Web Apps"
-metaDescription: "Configure Azure&reg; SQL Server virtual machines during deployment."
+metaDescription: "Configure Azure&reg; Private Endpoings with Azure Web Apps."
-ogTitle: "Azure SQL virtual machine resource provider"
+ogTitle: "Utilizing Azure Private Endpoints with Web Apps"
-ogDescription: "Configure Azure&reg; SQL Server virtual machines during deployment."
+ogDescription: "Configure Azure&reg; Private Endpoings with Azure Web Apps."
 ---

 Most release pipelines have some automation to do after configuration to a